lsst-ts/ts_Dockerfiles/README.md

 #Setup the packages by running.
 This will build the Test topics, setup salobj and run unit tests.
 source /home/lsst/environment.env

-#You can test an example CSC using:
-python3.6 testCSC.py

 2.-
 #The following instructions are for the Dockerfile in ./with_lsst_stack folder.
 #First build the Dockerfile